Cheddar - an open-source real-time schedulability tool/scheduling simulator

 Antonio Casimiro, who met José in 1989 and worked together for almost 30 years.

-Frank Singhoff, Laurent Lemarchand, Stéphane Rubini, Hai Nam Tran, Jalil Boukhobza, your friends from the
+Frank Singhoff, Laurent Lemarchand, Stéphane Rubini, Hai Nam Tran, Jalil Boukhobza, your friends

 Cheddar team.